gamernetwork/gastatsdash/README.md

 Output in nice HTML form, with a filter to make it email safe in case you want to email it to your managers :)

-Uses legacy Google Analytics API cos the new version (3) requires all sorts of OAuth nonsense and who's got time for that amirite?
-Just remember not to leave your API credentials lying around, or checked in to github!
+Uses Google Analytics API v3.

 Install
 -------